How much water should you drink a day? How much water should a child drink? How much water should I drink while pregnant?

 There isn’t one universal answer to these questions.
+While everyone agrees that water is essential to good health, "how much?" can be difficult to get consensus on.
 But all experts agree that variations in metabolism, activity level, and environment make setting firm water intake recommendations impossible for the general population.

 It’s important to realize that everyone’s needs are different, and there are certain times where increased water intake — or closer monitoring of intake — may be necessary.
 Keep these circumstances in mind when figuring out how much water to drink: